-Teeth have grooves, valleys and pits on the biting surface.
+Teeth have grooves, valleys, and pits on the biting surface.
 They are designed that way for optimal interlocking with the opposite teeth and food deflection.
-But in most teeth, these grooves are too narrow and small for toothbrushes to effectively remove stuck debis.
+But in most teeth, these grooves are too narrow and small for toothbrushes to effectively remove stuck debris.
 This can lead to increase cavities; even with proper oral hygiene.
-Sealants are plastic resin that bonds to the tooth.
+Sealants are a plastic resin that bonds to the tooth.
 They are placed on the chewing surfaces of the back to protect them from plaque and acids.

-They are excellent for kids, especially when the teeth are freshly erupted.
+They are excellent for kids, especially when the teeth have freshly erupted.
 These teeth haven’t been damaged by acids and bacteria.
-They are not recommended if stain is already present on the teeth.
+They are not recommended if the stain is already present on the teeth.
 The stain would need to be removed first.
-But they’re not soley for kids.
+But they’re not solely for kids.
 Adults may have them also.
-Generally dental insurance does not pay for sealants on adult patients.
+Generally, dental insurance does not pay for sealants on adult patients.
 Contact your dental insurance provider to know your benefits of dental insurance.